A home inspection is an important part of the home buying process. It’s a thorough examination of the condition of the home.

 During a home inspection, an inspector will look at the HVAC system, electrical systems, plumbing systems, the attic, the roof, walls, ceilings, floors, windows and doors, the foundation and any structural components.
 A home inspection usually does not include inspecting for asbestos, radon, methane, radiation, formaldehyde, wood-destroying organisms, mold, mildew, fungi, rodents or lead.
 To learn more about these inspections, check out the 14 types of specialized inspections.
 You can also look at the American Society of Home Inspectors to see what you should expect in your home inspector report.
 These home inspectors have to follow a Standards of Practice and Code of Ethics.

 A home inspection is usually a must for a buyer and if not, you should make it a must.
-Most mortgage lenders require a home inspection before they will give you a loan.
+Some mortgage lenders require a home inspection so make sure to confirm with your lender should you decide to forego an insepction.

 Buying a home will probably be the largest investment you will ever make, so having peace of mind is comforting.
 You don’t have to be there during an inspection, but it is a good idea if you are.
 You will be able to follow along and see the problems and ask any questions.
 If there are any major or minor problems, you may choose not to purchase the house or you could ask the seller to pay for these repairs before you purchase the house.